Omar-Alaa-Elzanaty/askfm/README.md

 **How to ask question ?**

-you can do that by show id of all Users first from *list system user* then choose *Ask question*
+you can do that by show id of all Users first from *list system user* then choose *Ask question*.

 **How to answer ?**

-steps Like as ask question except that you will chose *Answer Question*
+steps Like as ask question except that you will chose *Answer Question*.

 **NOTE**